camunda/camunda-docs-manual/content/reference/rest/identity/get-password-policy.md

 # Example

-This example uses the default password policy that enforces a minimum password length and some complexity rules.
+This example uses the built-in password policy that enforces a minimum password length, and some complexity rules.

 ## Request